dd32/td-gh-ex/readme.txt

 6. Theme Options :

-	a) Basic Settings: You can manage your site logo and favicon in this.

-	b) Footer Settings: You can manage your copyright text here.

-	c) Home Page Settings
+	a) Home Page Settings
-		i) Banner Slider : Here you can manage home page slider and here we have put the checkbox to call the url in new browser or in the same browser. ii) About Us Section : You can set home page Abput Us title, description and you can manage your icon, title and description here and here we have put the checkbox to call the url in new browser or in the same browser. iv)Purpose Business Section : you can manage your title and short description.
-		v) Blog Section : You can set home page Blog Section title and description and select the category type as per the category type it will dispaly in the blog section.
+		i) Slider Setting : Here you can add soliloqu slider id. ii)Purpose Business Section : you can manage your title,short description and background image. iii) Blog Section : You can set home page Blog Section title and description and select the category type as per the category type it will dispaly in the blog section.

+	b) Basic Settings: You can manage your site logo,favicon,breadcrumbs background image,footer background image,blog title and copyright text.

-	d)Social Settings  : You can manage here Social Media
+	c) Social Settings  : You can manage here Social Media.

-	e)Contact Us Settings: You can manage your title, short description,address,phone,fax,email and web address
+	d) Contact Us Settings: You can manage your title, short description,address,phone,fax,email and web address.
-		i) in contact settings : one plugin is used to get the contact person information i.e. contact-form7 plug in and i have set the shortcode so a person can use that dynamically.

 ---------------------------------------------------------
 License and Copyrights for Resources used in this theme